AgoraIO/Docs-Source/.github/way-of-working.md

 For issues that require technical implementation, the doc team follows this process:

-1. The TW Lead develops implementation for their platform, raises a PR, and requests a review from the Documentation Architect and the Editor.
+1. The TW Lead develops implementation for their platform
+1. The TW Lead raises a PR, and requests a review from the Documentation Architect and the Editor.
-2. Once all possible comments have been addressed and technical/language review is passed, the TW Lead passes their implementation to other TWs who then adapt the implementation for their respective platforms.
+1. Once all possible comments have been addressed and technical/language review is passed, the TW Lead passes their implementation to other TWs.
+1. TWs adapt the implementation for their respective platforms.

 For issues that do not require technical implementation, TWs use their judgement or input from dev teams or other SMEs.